matt1/byexample.xyz/_examples/javascript/ECMAScript2015/destructuring.md

 title: ECMAScript 2015 Destructuring
 linktitle: Destructuring
 permalink: "javascript/ECMAScript2015/destructuring/"
+short-description: "See examples and learn how to use Javascript's destructuring."
 lang: "javascript"
 version: "ECMAScript2015"
 ---

 Destructuring is basically a way of assigning local variables from the contents of an object or array in a simple way.

 You may have already used destructuring without even realising if you have ever